News

 I'm sorry, but your browser does not seem to support embedded objects.

-As an primarily enabling technology, Pulsed Power circuits are means to an end in many cutting edge applications.
+As a primarily enabling technology, Pulsed Power circuits are means to an end in many cutting edge applications.
 The use in pulsed high power laser systems, which are used for example in car manufacturing can already be considered a mainstream application - likewise the generation of shockwaves to disolve kidney stones (lithotripsy).
 As a unique way (and probably only way) to generate dense plasmas, Pulsed Power is also a key technology in the research on inertial confinement fusion reactors, such as the Z-Machine at Sandia National Laboratories or the National Ignition Facility operated by Lawrence Livermore National Laboratory.
 Beside these civilian applications, the technology is also used in many military programs, for example radars (probably the birthplace of pulsed power), high power microwave generators, and electromagnetic launchers ("railguns").
-The variety of applications and research topics is given testimony by several hundred presentations each year at either the International Conference on Pulsed Power or the International Power Modulator Symposium.

 A growing interest in Pulsed Power technologies can also be found for medical and biological and environmental questions.
 Pulsed electrical discharges can be designed to create so-called 'streamers'.
 This non-thermal plasma has the ability to attack biological and chemical agents alike and is in particular promising for decontamination and purification of water (both fresh water and waste water).
 Another emerging application is the manipulation of mammalian cells with pulsed electric fields.
 'Longer' pulses (in the microsecond range) are a widely successful tool to bring large molecules into cells as it is for example need in gene therapies.
 'Shorter' pulses have demonstrated an ability to affect cells on a subcellular level.
 One of the most appealing results so far is that they can trigger apoptosis in cancer cells.
 By reminding cancer cells to undergo this 'programmed cell death', which these cells have forgotten, pulsed electric fields can be used to fight tumors.
 Both the use of discharge plasmas and pulsed electric fields on cells and tissues are cornerstones of a new era in biomedical engineering, summarized as Bioelectrics.